Joe’s Blog: As Novembers go…still not bad (FRI-11/17)

 We are also into the time of the year where the models try to sniff out possible snow makers.
 They are doing that now with a potential system for later next Friday or Saturday.

-So again…lots of adjustments to the forecast are the rule usually in active patterns and fast moving patterns…so here we are.
+So again…a lot of adjustments to the forecast are the rule usually in active patterns and fast moving patterns…so here we are.

 These last 2+ weeks have been rather predictable.
 It’s been nice and warm really.
 The expected cold front last night came through with little fanfare and what cold air comes through today will quickly move away overnight as southwest winds kick in.
 This means a wonderful Saturday as highs push into the lower 60s for many areas.